unnatii14/Indian-Constitution-Vault/README.md

 ## 🌟 Features

+### 🧭 Dual Navigation Interface
+- **Browse Laws** - Explore all legal acts and sections with beautiful gradient cards
+- **AI Legal Assistant** - Chat with an ethical AI chatbot about legal concepts
+- **About Constitution** - Learn about India's constitutional history and the visionaries who created it
+- Smooth navigation with clear separation of features
+- Educational disclaimer on every screen

 ### 📚 Comprehensive Legal Database
 - **Bharatiya Nyaya Sanhita (BNS) 2023** - 358 sections
 - **Bharatiya Nagarik Suraksha Sanhita (BNSS) 2023** - 532 sections